Gaya/gaya.pizza/blog/contents/articles/going-freelance-changed-me/index.md

 This was a perfectly scoped and low risk assignment, perfect to start out with.
 Familiar faces and people I already knew how to work with.

 It felt really good to accept my first official job as a freelance web developer.
-I was all beginning to look like I made the right choice.
+It was all beginning to look like I made the right choice.

 ## Responsibilities and being more responsible